 Current graduate students and those considering graduate studies in the future can find opportunities for support through the following programs.
 You can also contact your advisor for assistance with these programs and preparing a competitive application.

 There are a wide array of special programs for graduate students, including graduate research assistantships awarded through departments by individual faculty members, fellowships—including the L-3 Fellowship, Fischell Fellowship, and Citrin Fellowship—and the Lockheed graduate student support program.

-In addition, our students regularly apply to and recieve support through many national programs.
+In addition, our students regularly apply to and receive support through many national programs.

 More fellowship opportunities for graduate students can be found through individual departments and the Clark School's recruitment and scholarship programs.